herblover/blog/themes/hyde-y/README.md

     twitter = "" # Your Twitter profile ID
     youtube = ""  # Your Youtube channel ID
     flattr = ""  # populate with your flattr uid
+    flickr = "" # Your Flickr profile ID
+    vimeo = "" # Your Vimeo profile ID

+    # Sidebar RSS link: will only show up if there is a RSS feed
+    # associated with the current page
+    rss = true

 [blackfriday]
     angledQuotes = true